Writing Research Papers in History

 Student Guides for Doing Research in History

-This online guide produced by the Brown University Writing Center provides tips for students in writing research papers as well as analytical essays.
+This online guide produced by the University of Richmond provides tips for students in writing research papers as well as analytical essays.

 Using the Chicago Manual of Style for Writing Your Research Paper